mono/api-doc-tools/README.md

 ## Troubleshooting

+### Forcing Changes

+When you make certain kinds of changes, it can confuse _Make_'s dependency ... if you're running the test suite, and it doesn't seem to be reflecting your changes, add the `-B` parameter to the `make` invocation, and it will force a rebuild of all targets.

 ### WSL

 Make sure you are at least on 16.04 (Xenial).
 You can check which version is currently installed by running the command `lsb_release -a`.